 Grandparents are probably the biggest group of such ‘family carers’.
 But other adult relatives such as an aunt or uncle can also make claims to Specified Adult Childcare credits to increase their future state pension.

 What are Specified Adult Childcare credits?

 These are National Insurance credits that can be used to increase or even enable entitlement to the state pension.
-They arise where the child’s parent (or main carer) does not need the National Insurance credits arising from their claim to child benefit.
+They arise where the parent (or main carer) of a child under the age of 12 does not need the National Insurance credits arising from their claim to child benefit.

 Normally this is because the parent (or carer) is working and is paying National Insurance contributions (NICs), even if they are paying at a zero rate.
 This is important because NICs build up entitlement to the state pension, among other benefits.
 But the parent (or carer) will also be receiving NIC credits towards their state pension if they claim child benefit.
 Even if the parent (or carer) has chosen not to receive the child benefit payments, perhaps because of the high income child benefit charge, they will still receive these NIC credits as long as they have claimed the child benefit.